Creative Marketing Solutions: Fresh, Effective Strategies for Attracting Clients and Customers from Marcia Yudkin

 Having Trouble Persuading People to Buy?
 Problem Solved.

 More dramatic, credible and enticing wordsmithing does the trick.
 Marcia Yudkin's most popular report reveals hard-to-find principles from a master marketer's toolbox, including guidelines and checklists for offers, bullets and testimonials.
 Then you'll be set to sell, sell, sell!
-Secrets of Mouthwatering Marketing Copy.
+Copywriting secrets revealed.

 3. Combinations of items.
 In department stores, you'll often see signs saying, "Buy three for only $25."
 Amazon.com is currently promoting book titles in this way, bundling two related titles together for an appealing discount, making sales of those items jump.